Deployment guide #

 for extra variables to set if you're not using the default service and region (which is Scaleway Paris).

-These are the secret keys for which you should put random secrets.
-You can run just secrets
+Secret keys for which you should put random secrets. #

-to generate some:
+to generate some for you.

 SECRET_KEY_BASE